How To Fix Duck Feet: 10 Exercises To Improve Posture

 • Overall exercises that can help: Step-ups and step-downs, lunges, and side leg lifts with your toes pointing downward.

-In plenty of cases, more than one of the issues is simultaneously present and is contributing to your duck-footed posture.
+In many cases, more than one issue is simultaneously present and contributing to your poor posture.

 In order to fix duck feet, you must address all of the various causes that are affecting you.

-Perform the duck feet exercises every day for 5-10 minutes, and you should start to notice a gradual resolution.
+Perform the duck feet exercises daily for 5-10 minutes, and you should start noticing a gradual resolution.

 Leave a Comment